1995eaton/chromium-vim/README.md

 1. Navigate to `chrome://extensions`
 1. Toggle into Developer Mode
 1. Click on "Load Unpacked Extension..."
-1. Select the Vimium directory.
+1. Select the cVim directory.